Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 The delegate instance should NOT be made accessible outside the class scope through whichever solution, as it would break encapsulation, and code that uses existing binaries is implicitly outside the class scope.

+If an approach for proposal 1 is chosen that exposes the Delegate Identity (such as approach II), it shouldn't be necessary to add this (proposal 2).

 ## Approach
 This proposal aims at preserving source backward compatibility.
 Any existing sources should keep working and not have their behaviour changed.